PvPClt/project/fsb_en.md

 **THE AFTER-ACTION REPORT**

 Russia, Moscow.
 A cozy apartment in a high-rise building.
-Inside — two Russian intelligence officers relaxing comfortably in armchairs.
+Two Russian intelligence officers relaxing comfortably in armchairs.

 **SENKO**:

 — Alright, let’s recap.
 All our operations have failed, Vechirko.
 Every single one.
 Why did Operation "Road Repairs and Fatal RTA" collapse?
-Hmm?
-The old bitch actually got on the bike!
+Eh?
+The old bitch did actually get on the bike!
 She even rode it for a bit!

 **VECHIRKO**:

-— Because she checked the brakes immediately and managed to bail, braking with the soles of her own boots.
+— Because she checked the brakes immediately and managed to stop, braking with the soles of her own boots.
 She just has lightning-fast reflexes, Senko.

 **SENKO**: